-The Supervisory Board consists of four Supervisory Board members:
+The Supervisory Board consists of five members:

-- Harald Riener, Chairman of the Supervisory Board of the Company; - Franz Fuchs, Deputy Chairman of the Supervisory Board of the Company; - Gábor Lehel, Deputy Chairman of the Supervisory Board of the Company; - Ireneusz Arczewski, Member of the Supervisory Board of the Company.
+- Harald Riener, Chairman;

+- Franz Fuchs, Deputy Chairman;

+- Gábor Lehel, Deputy Chairman;

+- Kazimierz Paweł Bisek, Member;

+- Włodzimierz Wasiak, Member.

-A list of executive and non-executive directorships and other professional activities of the Supervisory Board and the Management Board members is added as Annex 1 to this report.
+The list of executive and non-executive directorships and other professional activities of the Supervisory Board and the Management Board members is added as Annex 1 to this report.